Tropical Storm Alex heads for Bermuda area with wind, rain

 Tropical Storm Alex, the first named storm of the Atlantic hurricane season, headed for a close pass by Bermuda on Monday after deluging parts of Florida and causing three deaths in Cuba.

-The U.S. National Hurricane Center said Alex had maximum sustained winds of 70 mph (110 kph) late Sunday.
-It was centered about 245 miles (395 kilometers) west of Bermuda and moving to the east-northeast at a brisk 28 mph (44 kph).
+The U.S. National Hurricane Center said Alex has weakened and had maximum sustained winds of 65 mph (100 kph) early Monday.
+Further weakening was expected Tuesday.
+It was centered about 140 miles (225 kilometers) northwest of Bermuda and moving to the east-northeast at a brisk 28 mph (44 kph).
+This motion is expected to continue until the storm is absorbed Tuesday.

 The storm was expected to pass just north of Bermuda on Monday.
 A tropical storm warning was in effect on the island, where forecasters said it could drop 1 to 2 inches (25 to 50 mm) of rain from late Sunday into Monday.